 So, if anyone ever doubts your abilities and qualifications, you get to pull out your card that has the three letters, CIA, following your name.
 That will definitely shut them up and immediately give you the credibility you deserve.

 3. Higher Salary

 If you read through the IIA’s Internal Audit Compensation Study, you will find that the median salary of an internal auditor with a CIA license earns as much as 40% higher than peers without the credential.
-CIAs can start earning more quickly compared to other certifications.
-Many will immediately be promoted or receive salary increases.
+Consequently, the internal audit practice can become very lucrative to these individuals in comparison to other career paths and certs.
+Furthermore, professionals with this certification and sufficient internal auditing experience will almost immediately be promoted or receive salary increases.